 By 1986, Steve Winwood had been in several blockbuster supergoups: The Spencer Davis Group, Traffic, and Blind Faith—all of which had major classic rock hits.
 He had also had a few hit records—as late as 1982’s Talking Back To The Night—but the reality was that he wasn’t as famous as many of the folks he had come up with.
 Eric Clapton had several huge albums in the 1980s and was working with Phil Collins, who was the biggest solo act around.
 Stevie Nicks’ solo career was also on fire.
 Roger Waters was selling out Madison Square Garden.
 So when Windwood recorded his multiple-Grammy winning album, he might have had something to prove—that “all the doors that closed one time, will open and let me in.”
 And they did.
 Oh, and by the way, that’s James Taylor singing with him in harmony.

-Covers: I love the Warren Zevon version, and I also love Nell “Gimme a Break” Carter’s version.
+Back in the High Life Covers: I love the Warren Zevon version, and I also love Nell “Gimme a Break” Carter’s version.
 But for very different reasons.

 Gimme Some Lovin’ Covers: Olivia!
 Olivia!
 My guiltiest pleasure!
 And Hanson!